Looking for the best markets in Canggu, Bali? Here is the ultimate guide to all of the best markets that are currently operating in Canggu.

 If you’ve read any other posts about the best markets in Canggu, you may have noticed some others that are not on this list.
 However, those markets have closed and those other posts likely contain outdated information.

-Old Man’s Original Canggu Market and La Laguna Gypsy Market are closed as of 2022.
+Old Man’s Original Canggu Market and La Laguna Gypsy Market are currently closed.
 Covid was really hard on Bali and caused a lot of businesses to shut down.

 However, things are constantly changing in Bali right now.
 Make sure to check Google reviews and social media pages before you plan your trip to avoid any inconveniences.